A simple 2 W continuous-wave laser system for trapping ultracold metastable helium atoms at the 319.8 nm magic wavelength: Trapping

 The atoms are detected either by absorption imaging or by a micro-channel plate detector (MCP) located 17~cm below the trap center.
 MCP time of flight measurements are done as a function of hold time in the hybrid trap.
 The time of flight signals are fitted with a thermal Bose-Einstein distribution to extract the temperature of the gas as well as the atom number.
 The decay in atom number is fitted with an exponential (with an oscillating component to account for residual trap oscillations).
 The first few seconds of the decay are not fitted to neglect two-body loss and thermalization effects.

 Figure~\ref{fig:Lossrate} shows the loss rate of a thermal gas inside the hybrid trap.
 The loss rate varies linearly with power, which is consistent with only background collisions and off-resonant scattering; two-photon ionization would depend quadratically on power.
 A linear fit gives a slope of about 0.16(2) $\mathrm{s^{-1} W^{-1}}$ ($R_{sc} \approx 1.2 \ \mathrm{s^{-1} W^{-1} m^2}$, see equation~\ref{eq:rates}), with a background loss rate of 0.12(2) $\mathrm{s^{-1}}$.
 This background loss rate is consistent with the loss rate of 0.13(1) $\mathrm{s^{-1}}$ in a hybrid trap of comparable depth using our 1557~nm ODT for which off-resonant scattering is negligible~\cite{Noter14}.
-Figure~\ref{fig:HTtemp} shows the fitted temperature as a function of hold time in the hybrid trap.
-This temperature is not constant; after a quick thermalization the cloud starts heating up.
-This heating may be caused by scattered atoms dumping a small portion of their high recoil energy in the atomic cloud.
-In principle it is also possible that a scattered atom is able to dump all of its energy in the cloud and thermalize instead of leaving the trap.
-At the highest observed heating rate $\dot{T} \approx 0.04 \ \mathrm{\mu K \ s^{-1}}$, this contributes no more than $\dot{T}/T_{rec} \approx 0.001 \mathrm{s^{-1}}$ to the loss rate, negligible compared to other processes.